 Because of much better technology available today to increase the accuracy of flood maps, studies needed to be revised.
 Light Detecting and Ranging (LiDAR) technology supporting 2-foot contour mapping essential for accurate mapping of the coastal flood zones to correctly show the risk of flooding.
 It also allows more accurate hydrologic modeling of rainfall and the use of automated hydrology and hydraulic techniques to improve riverine floodplain analysis to develop new studies.
 Automated studies can be used on approximate flood zones that had no flood elevations.
 This technology generates 100-year flood elevations, as well as better floodplain lines, to meet FEMA's and the State's needs.

-An important aspect of Map Modernization to the citizens of Maryland will be better estimation of the risk of flooding and more accurate determination of who needs flood insurance from the National Flood Insurance Program (NFIP).
+An important aspect of Map Modernization to the citizens of Maryland has been better estimation of the risk of flooding and more accurate determination of who needs flood insurance from the National Flood Insurance Program (NFIP).
 Whenever maps are revised, based on better floodplain determinations, some property will move into the floodplain, while other property will be moved out of it.
 The ultimate objective, however, is to more accurately estimate the risk to all property.
 Flood maps are used by lenders, insurance agents, realtors, local officials, and property owners to determine flood risk and if flood insurance from the NFIP is required.
 All federally insured and regulated lenders must require flood insurance to secure any loans that they make on structures that are in the 100-year floodplain.
 The premiums for flood insurance policies are the responsibility of the homeowner, usually held in escrow by the lender.
 Anyone in a participating community can purchase flood insurance, if they wish.
 In Maryland, 116 communities participate in the NFIP, which is virtually all communities with land use authority, except for a few small towns.

 1800 Washington Boulevard, Baltimore, MD 21230